-Major repairs were started on escalators at the McPherson Square, Dupont Circle, Metro Center, College Park-U of MD, Huntington, Minnesota Ave, and Potomac Ave Metrorail stations.
-Major repairs were completed on escalators at Dupont Circle, Federal Triangle, Fort Totten, McPherson Square, College Park-U of MD, Huntington, and Metro Center Metrorail stations.
+Major repairs for escalators were started at the College Park-U of MD, Huntington, Minnesota Ave and Potomac Ave Metrorail stations.
+Major repairs are ongoing on escalators at the Potomac Ave Metrorail station.
+Major repairs were completed on escalators at College Park-U of MD, Dupont Circle, Huntington, McPherson Square and Metro Center Metrorail stations.

-Rehabilitation/modernizations were started on escalators at the Foggy Bottom-GWU, Judiciary Square, Dupont Circle, Farragut North, Franconia-Springfield, Arlington Cemetery, Federal Center SW, Metro Center, Wheaton, and Union Station, Metrorail stations.
-Rehabilitation/modernizations were completed on escalators at the Dupont Circle, Judiciary Square, Farragut North, Franconia-Springfield, Gallery Pl-Chinatown, Foggy Bottom-GWU, Metro Center, and Wheaton Metrorail stations.
+Rehabilitation/modernizations were started on escalators at the Union Station, Arlington Cemetery, Federal Center SW, Foggy Bottom-GWU, Metro Center and Wheaton Metrorail stations.
+Rehabilitation/modernizations are ongoing on escalators at the Dupont Circle, Farragut North and Judiciary Square Metrorail stations.
+Rehabilitation/modernizations were completed on escalators at the Foggy Bottom-GWU, Metro Center and Wheaton Metrorail stations.